w3f/General-Grants-Program/howtohostameeup.md

 7. Videographer (optional)

-## Sponsorship

-Given you’ll be investing your own time and effort into your meetup, we would recommend finding local sponsors to alleviate the financial burden.
-Sponsors can help with overheads such as food, drink and the venue.

-In some cases, Web3 Foundation will provide organisers with financial support either on a one off or an ongoing basis.
-In order to make an enquiry about the eligibility of your group, please kindly fill out and submit this application.

 ## Organising Speakers
 Finding talented speakers for presentations, moderators for panels and master of ceremonies for more interactive meetups is the key to making your event a success.
 Most of the other organisation comes secondary and is planned around when your first choice speakers are able to present.
 Providing your audience with a variety of content at each event is important instead of focusing on the same topic repeatedly.